Best Recumbent Exercise Bikes Under $600

 It’s a fairly sizable machine, as these recumbent bikes often are.
 It’s dimensions are 60.5 inches (153.7 cm) long, 34.5 inches (87.6 cm) wide and 47.5 inches (120.6 cm) tall.
 It is also a heavy one, weighing 101 lbs (46 kg).
 Though that weight does mean it can support a hefty 325 lbs (147.4 kg).

 The seat on the 450SL is covered in foam padding everywhere.
 It is extremely comfortable.
 However, it’s the console that’s worth focusing on.
 It tracks distance, time, RPM, calories burned, speed, pulse, odometer and watts.
 All of this, while also being Bluetooth compatible with the MyCloudFitness App.
 We already mentioned the 24 fitness programs available.

-At the regular price, the X-Class 450SL costs $500, though it has been known to drop to $450.
+At the regular price, the X-Class 450SL costs around $500, though it has been known to drop to $450.
 It comes with a 5 year warranty on the frame and 1 year warranty on the parts, which aren’t the best out there.
 However, the rest of the options around this stationary recumbent exercise bike are terrific.
-It is our top pick for the best stationary recumbent bike under $500.
+It is our top pick for the best stationary recumbent bike under $600.

 - Comfy Seating, Excellent Monitor, Variable Resistance, elbow rests, many preset workouts, and Bluetooth connectivity

 - Mediocre Warranties, Top of the Price Range, and no resistance controls on the handlebars